What is working capital? Formula, ratio and examples

 What happens if my working capital ratio is too low?

-A low working capital ratio means your business may struggle to cover its short-term debts, so it’s important to address this early to stay solvent.
+A low working capital ratio signals that your business needs more assets to comfortably cover short-term debts.
+Address this early to stay solvent.

 What is a working capital loan?